Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-file/README.md

 ## Write

+This is not yet supported.
+Please create an [issue][3] describing your use-case, if you need support for it.

 # JSON Files

 ## Read

+This is not yet supported.
+Please create an [issue][3] describing your use-case, if you need support for it.

 ## Write

+This is not yet supported.
+Please create an [issue][3] describing your use-case, if you need support for it.

 # XML Files

 ## Read

+This is not yet supported.
+Please create an [issue][3] describing your use-case, if you need support for it.

 ## Write

+This is not yet supported.
+Please create an [issue][3] describing your use-case, if you need support for it.

 # Plain Text

 ## Read

+This is not yet supported.
+Please create an [issue][3] describing your use-case, if you need support for it.

 ## Write

+This is not yet supported.
+Please create an [issue][3] describing your use-case, if you need support for it.

 After creating your API Builder service (`api-builder init`), you can install this plugin using npm: